-Bates White and E.CA Economics (formerly ESMT Competition Analysis), based in Berlin, Germany, maintain an exclusive cooperative partnership to provide antitrust services in the United States and the European Union.
+Bates White and E.CA Economics (formerly ESMT Competition Analysis), with offices in Berlin, Germany, and Brussels, Belgium, maintain an exclusive cooperative partnership to provide antitrust services in the United States and the European Union.
 The deep synergies of our firms provide an exceptional alliance offering clients a balance of theoretical rigor, appropriate empirical analysis, and enforcement experience.
 We align resources, processes, and technology to deliver complex, cross-border projects efficiently.
 Key to the partnership philosophy is an unwavering commitment to develop long-term client relationships and trust through collaboration.

-Our partnership includes six nominees to the International Who’s Who of Competition Economists and two spots in Global Competition Review’s survey of leading competition economics firms, The Economics 20.
+Our partnership includes 9 nominees to the International Who’s Who of Competition Economists and two spots in Global Competition Review’s survey of leading competition economics firms, The Economics 21.

 E.CA Economics is an economics consultancy that builds its case-related advice in the fields of competition policy and regulation on research.
 As a partner of the European School of Management and Technology (ESMT), it draws on the latest and robust economic research, and as a professional consulting firm it offers effective and timely advice.